Codium-ai/pr-agent/README.md

 ![PR-Agent Tools](https://www.codium.ai/wp-content/uploads/2023/07/codiumai-diagram-v4.jpg)

 Check out the [PR Compression strategy](./PR_COMPRESSION.md) page for more details on how we convert a code diff to a manageable LLM prompt

+## Why use PR-Agent?

+A reasonable question that can be asked is: `"Why use PR-Agent?
+What make it stand out from existing tools?"`

+Here are some of the reasons why:

+- We emphasize **real-life practical usage**.
+Each tool (review, improve, ask, ...) has a single GPT-4 call, no more.
+We feel that this is critical for realistic team usage - obtaining an answer quickly (~30 seconds) and affordably.
+- Our [PR Compression strategy](./PR_COMPRESSION.md)  is a core ability that enables to effectively tackle both short and long PRs.
+- Our JSON prompting strategy enables to have **modular, customizable tools**.
+For example, the '/review' tool categories can be controlled via the configuration file.
+Adding additional categories is easy and accessible.
+- We support **multiple git providers** (GitHub, Gitlab, Bitbucket), and multiple ways to use the tool (CLI, GitHub Action, Docker, ...).
+- We are open-source, and welcome contributions from the community.

 ## Roadmap